 (Re: enhancing Board performance and work practices (ATRT1 4); Report Section 3)

-Conduct qualitative/quantitative studies to determine if the qualifications of Board candidate pools improved once compensation was available, and regularly assess Director’s compensation levels.
+Conduct qualitative/quantitative studies to determine how the qualifications of Board candidate pools change over time, and regularly assess Director’s compensation levels against prevailing standards.

 (Re: Board compensation (ATRT1 5); Report Section 4)

-Develop complementary mechanisms for SO/AC consultation on administrative and executive issues to be addressed at the Board level.
+Continue supporting cross community engagement aimed at developing an understanding of the distinction between policy development, policy implementation and administrative matters.
+Develop complementary mechanisms whereby the Supporting Organizations and Advisory Committees (SO/AC) can consult with the Board on matters, including but not limited to policy, implementation and administrative matters, on which the Board makes decisions.
 (Re: policy vs. implementation vs. executive function distinction (ATRT1 6); Report Section 5)

-Determine how the proper scope of redaction could be reasonably confirmed.
+Review redaction standards for Board documents, DIDT and any other ICANN documents to create a single published redaction policy.
+Institute a process to regularly evaluate redacted material to determine if redactions are still required and if not, and ensure that redactions are removed..

 (Re: publication of Board input materials and clearer redaction standards (ATRT1 7.1); Report Section 6)